 I reset the base font size to 16px for small devices and 20px for larger screens.
 The type scale is 1.200 Minor Third:

-The post content’s line length is optimised to maintain readability, and left- and right-hand white space, across all screen widths.
-The stylesheet is heavy with media queries to ensure a line length of 45-90 characters.
+I optimised the post content’s line length to maintain readability, and left- and right-hand white space, across all screen widths.
+The stylesheet has a lot of media queries to ensure a line length between 45 and 90 characters.
 The weighty, repetitive code is worth it though.
 For a succinct explanation, see Matthew Butterick’s Practical Typography.

-To help write the new stylesheet and check off sections of
+To help write the new stylesheet and tick off sections of

 add-on.css as I merged them, I used a mini map with